1. Audi E-Tron Estate

 Motorists are guaranteed great efficiency with the Audi E-Tron Estate, plus a huge range of benefits for driving an all-electric car.
 With no road tax or congestion fees to pay, the E-Tron is a major money-saving vehicle, plus you can receive government grants just for the pleasure of driving it.

 While it may be limited by the UK’s 50kW charging network, you can still enjoy great performance levels while also taking care of the environment.
-There are two models currently available, both with a two-motor set up delivering a total of 408hp and 665Nm of torque.
+There are two models currently available from Audi, both with a two-motor set up delivering a total of 408hp and 665Nm of torque.
 And even though the car relies purely on electric power, the E-Tron can achieve speeds of up to 124mph.

 2. Mitsubishi Outlander Estate PHEV